Why The United MileagePlus Explorer Card is a Keeper

 Beautiful view of the Chrysler building and looking down on Fifth Avenue

-The 2nd thing we noticed was that we had a powder room—when does that ever happen?
+The second thing we noticed was that we had a powder room—when does that ever happen?
 Needless to say, we had more than enough room.
-We even had some of our friends and cousins come up to hang out with us in the room, 6 adults and a baby were hanging out comfortably.
-All the cafes around us were closed, so we ordered lattes from room service (using my $100 of credit) and they were excellent!
+We even had some of our friends and cousins come up to hang out with us in the room; six adults and a baby were hanging out comfortably.
+All the cafes around us were closed, so we ordered lattes from room service (using my $100 credit), and they were excellent!

 bathroom